aatishb/patterncollider/README.md

 <img src="https://user-images.githubusercontent.com/1878638/115302852-e193e400-a130-11eb-98a5-3f0cc0f77de7.png" width="440">

 These are the tiles.
 Each tile arises from the intersection of two lines.
-The shape & orientation of the tile is determined by the intersection angle.
+The shape of the tile is determined by the intersection angle.

 Because of the way these tiles are constructed, you can always slide them together into a seamless pattern.